insideout10/zoomable-treemap/README.md

 ![](./img/osi.png)

 ## Introduction
-Treemap script as published on the italian open data portal - [dati.gov.it](http://www.dati.gov.it).
-Written with [D3.js](http://d3js.org/) starting from [this version](http://bost.ocks.org/mike/treemap/) by [Mike Bostock](http://bost.ocks.org/mike/).

-## See it in your webserver
+Zoomable Treemap is a javascript library to visualise and discover hierarchical data.
+Treemaps are a form of visualization where the area of each rectangle is proportional to its value.
+Originally developed by [Mike Bostock](http://bost.ocks.org/mike/) the [treemap](http://bost.ocks.org/mike/treemap/) uses [D3.js](http://d3js.org/).
+This version extends the original library allowing to use the treemap as a navigation device for web and mobile users.
+This version of the treemap has been designed for the Italian Open Data catalogue - [dati.gov.it](http://www.dati.gov.it).

+## Installation

-To install it on your server open terminal and type commands:
+To install the treemap on your website open the terminal and type the following commands:
 ```
 cd <path to your local web server>